Uncovering Temporal Patterns in Visualizations of High-Dimensional Data: Methods

-Following the conventions of standard t-SNE, the optimization procedure consists of two phases.
-During the first \textit{early exaggeration} phase, the attractive forces between data points are increased by some factor $\rho$, typically set to $12$~\cite{Maaten2008}.
-This allows the points to move more freely in the embedding to find their respective neighbors.
-In the second phase of the optimization, the attractive forces are reset to their original values with $\rho=1$.
-We apply DCL and ELL uniformly throughout both optimization phases.
-We perform the optimization with batch gradient descent using the delta-bar-delta update rule~\cite{Jacobs1988} and using the learning rate $N/\rho$ as proposed by Belkina \etal~\cite{Belkina2019}.
+We optimize each embedding using the same procedure as the t-SNE algorithm.
+The t-SNE optimization process consists of two phases.
+In the first phase, known as \textit{early exaggeration}, the attractive forces between data points are amplified by a factor $\rho$, typically set to $12$~\cite{Maaten2008}.
+In the second, standard phase, the attractive forces are returned to their original values with $\rho=1$.
+Optimization is carried out using gradient descent with the delta-bar-delta update rule~\cite{Jacobs1988} and a learning rate of $N/\rho$, as proposed by Belkina \etal~\cite{Belkina2019}.

-Including these loss terms, especially the DCL, empirically results in slower convergence and typically requires more iterations to reach a stable minimum.
-Therefore, we run the optimization for 10,000 iterations in all of our experiments, as opposed to the typical 750 iterations, as is standard in modern t-SNE implementations~\cite{Policar2019}.